What Is Sec 2 Equal To

 2. Use a Calculator Wisely

-Calculators are useful, but it's important to understand how to use them correctly.
+Calculators are useful, but you'll want to understand how to use them correctly.
 Make sure your calculator is in the correct mode (degrees or radians) before performing calculations.

 Example: